Randal Grichuk Player Props: Rockies vs. Nationals

 Randal Grichuk At The Plate

-- Grichuk is hitting .302 with 18 doubles, a triple, six home runs and 17 walks.
+- Grichuk has 18 doubles, a triple, six home runs and 17 walks while hitting .309.

-- Grichuk is batting .389 with two homers during his last outings and is on a seven-game hitting streak.
+- Grichuk will look to extend his eight-game hitting streak.
+He's batting .474 with two homers over the course of his last games.

+- In 74.6% of his 59 games this season, Grichuk has picked up at least one hit.
+He's also had 21 multi-hit games.

-- He has gone deep in 10.3% of his games this season, and 2.5% of his chances at the plate.
+- He has gone deep in six games this season (10.2%), homering in 2.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.